 Ren’Py comes with a tutorial story called “The Question”.
 Mentors can download the engine and walk through the game in preparation for the class.
 It can be downloaded directly from the their website.

 If you want to learn more, here are some helpful tutorials:

 TVGS also provides their accompanying PowerPoint presentation.

 For more information and community resources, visit the Ren’Py website.

 Here is some helpful advice from past Teen Game Workshop mentors:

 Generally, “I don’t know” is a fine thing for mentors to say; the teens love that we also don’t have all the answers, and working together to find a solution is a big part of the experience.
 I usually try to follow “I don’t know” with “Let’s see if we can find out”.
 Related to that, having a knowledge of where to find examples, documentation, and solutions is important.
 You don’t have to be competent with the software packages involved to volunteer and be helpful.

 A few people were constantly asking “what should I do next” at the point I visited (last day, I think?).
 It’s an interesting balance to provide suggestions and guidance without controlling the experience. asking questions about player experience — “what do you think the player would be most happy/frustrated with? what would they want more/less of?” etc — was helpful here.

-Make sure to advise everyone about backing up their work very frequently.
+Make sure to bug everyone about backing up constantly.

 Don’t worry about not being an expert in the software being taught — it’s just as good (if not better) to model to the kids how to find answers to questions they may have.
 Helping them google the answer both teaches them how to learn things on their own, and it shows them that even us grown-ups don’t know it all!